Skip to content ↓

 Our Instrument of Government can be found here.

-FST Primary Schools Federation Governing Board is comprised of 14 governors as follows:
+North Yorkshire Rural Schools Federation Governing Board is comprised of 14 governors as follows:

 • Two parent governors

-• Eight Foundation governors
+• Five Foundation governors

 • One Local Authority governor